corefunc/corefunc/README.md

 - Don't extend any built-in objects.
 No prototype pollution at all.

-- You can steal the code if you don't want to use whole package.
+- You can steal the code if you don't want to use the whole package.
-  Most functions are not bind to other functions in the library.
+  Most functions are not bound to other functions in the library.

-- Super easy for Tree Shaking, no need for Dead Code Hunting.
+- It's super easy for Tree Shaking, no need for Dead Code Hunting.

-What is the purpose.
+What is the purpose?

 - Iterate, check, sort, find on primitives, arrays, objects.